RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Code Generation/Action Wait for Digital Input.md

 ## **Input Parameters**

-**DI Name (N):** Defines the name of the digital input based on a string value.
+**Digital Input Name (N):** Defines the name of the digital input based on a string value.

 **State (S):** Defines the state of the digital input that should be waited for.

 ## **Output Parameters**

-**Wait DI (WDI):** Contains the instruction to wait for the signal of a defined digital input from the robot controller as an Action for RAPID main code generation.
+**Wait for Digital Input (WDI):** Contains the instruction to wait for the signal of a defined digital input from the robot controller as an Action for RAPID main code generation.

+## **Menu Items**

+Through the right-click menu of the component additional options are availbale:

+**Documentation:** Opens the documentation page of this component.

 ## **Usage**